szhabolcs/express-ejs-starter/README.md

 1. Run `npm install` from the root of the project
 2. Create a `.env` file, inside the root
-You can copy over the config from `.env.example` to get started
+<br> You can copy over the config from `.env.example` to get started

 Now you’re ready to run the project!